orangitfi/FinnPic/README.md

 As for your GPG keys and stuff, see https://www.scala-sbt.org/1.x/docs/Using-Sonatype.html and https://github.com/keybase/keybase-issues/issues/2798.

+## Website

+See `/scripts/generate-website.sh` for a script that publishes the hugo-generated website at https://finnpic.org/

 ## Supporters

 This project is proudly supported by [Orangit Oy](https://orangit.fi).